 UWIS dive: SAR exercise with ROV & Alltab

-UWIS in Search & Rescue exercise with ROV & Alltab
+UWIS in a Search & Rescue exercise with ROV & Alltab

 (DLRG Pöcking - Starnberg e.V., Germany)

-Mission: Track the SAR divers during their sector searching dives and record the routes, conduct a search using the Alltab underwater tablet without the guiding ropes (with safety rope) and test the use of UWIS in dealing with a small ROV.
+Mission: Track SAR divers during sector search dives, conduct a search using the Alltab underwater tablet without guide ropes (with a safety line) and test the use of UWIS with a small ROV.

 UWIS DLRG